The Brand New album HEMISPHERES limited edition esoteric grey hard back book CD

 Pre-order the album on CD* today and receive an instant download of the first 6 tracks (Celestial), with the full physical album being released later in the year.

-Part 1 of the album was recorded at the beginning of the year at the Parlour Studios, and was mixed and produced by Neil Haynes.
-The Parlour Recording Studio For Bands, Specialists in Online Mixing http://www.parlourstudios.co.uk/
+Part 1 of the album was recorded at the beginning of 2020, and part 2 was recorded summer 2021.
+Both parts were recorded at the Parlour Studios, and produced by Neil Haynes. http://www.parlourstudios.co.uk/

-*The full CD album will be available in a limited edition hard back book, release date TBC.
+*The full CD album will be available in a limited edition hard back book, on the 22nd of October.

-Once again the artwork for the album has been done by long time collaborator Stewart Harris Stewart Harris Designs plus some great work by Ben Goddard of Frogbelly and Junk food Death fame. https://stewartharrisdesigns.myportfolio.com/
+Once again the artwork for the album has been done by long time collaborator Stewart Harris Stewart Harris Designs plus some great work by Ben Goddard of Frogbelly fame. https://stewartharrisdesigns.myportfolio.com/

 Watch the videos for 'Kaiju Hijinks' and 'Hemispheres' below;

-Here is a track by track review of part 1 of the album from Cambridge Music Reviews cambridgemusicreviews
+Here is a track by track review of the album from Cambridge Music Reviews cambridgemusicreviews

 Terraformer Scary doom-laden introduction, a barren planetary landscape of distant guitar effects…